Urgent Care or Emergency Room? How to Decide

 Urgent care is designed for non-life-threatening health concerns that need prompt medical attention.
 It’s a convenient alternative to the emergency room for many common illnesses and injuries, especially when your regular provider isn’t available.

-Boulder Medical Center Urgent Care is a walk-in clinic open 7 days a week during extended hours.
+Boulder Medical Center Urgent Care is a walk-in clinic open 7 days a week with extended hours at 2750 Broadway St. in Boulder.
 You can be seen by a team that includes board-certified physicians and advanced practice providers (nurse practitioners, physician assistants, and registered nurses).

 - No appointment needed.
 Short average wait times